YerkoPalma/ideas/README.md

 > Talk with Bachelet

+## Markdown extension API

+> Library to extends markdown language

+### Description

+Library to extend regular markdown as you want, similar to what Github flavored Markdown does.
+Useful to add Math formulas, charts, graphics or whatever could be rendered to html.

 # Summary

 Here is a quick and highly opinionated summary about the ideas, showing three metrics from 1 to 10, except for the dificulty that goes from 1 to 5.
 The priority is the sum of the three metrics, and give us the order of development of the ideas.